Cumulocity-IoT/cumulocity-grunt-cumulocity-ui-tasks/README.md

+## Archived

 # Cumulocity UI tasks

-Collection of tasks to develop, build and deploy plugins on the cumlocity ui platform
+Outdated Collection of tasks to develop, build and deploy plugins on the cumlocity ui platform

+This repository is archived.